Astellaluna/MyLearning/README.md

-# MyLearning
+# StudyWebDev
-A simple web I built using HTML, CSS, and Javascript to learn the basic that will allow me to career shift to the IT field.
+A simple web I built using HTML, CSS, and Javascript to learn the basics.

 tldr; Didn't use tools like Tailwind CSS.